The importance of calorimetry for highly-boosted jet substructure: Performance impact of improved calorimetry

 Beyond the CMS-like configuration, we consider two more detector scenarios, which include improved calorimeter performance as proposed for future detectors~\cite{Chekanov:2016ppq}.
 These two scenarios are summarized in Table~\ref{tab:scenarios} as ``Future 1'' (F1) and ``Future 2'' (F2).
 Both scenarios feature a factor of two improvement in the calorimeter energy resolution compared to a CMS-like configuration.
 The calorimeter granularity is also improved by at least a factor of two (for F1) and ten (for F2), with more significant improvements in the ECAL compared to the HCAL.

 We illustrate the impact of detector performance in \Fig{fig:SummaryPlots_Wvq_DetectorComparison}, showing (left column) ${m}_{\rm mMDT}$ and (right column) $\tau_{21}^{\beta=1}$ distributions for $W$ and gluon jets.
 The various curves in each panel correspond to the three different detector configurations, while the rows correspond to different levels of neutral-particle information.
 Obviously, calorimeter performance has the biggest impact when neutral-particle information is used, and both the jet mass resolution and discrimination based on $\tau_{21}^{\beta=1}$ improve with the detector performance.
+In the $W$ versus $Z$ jet discrimination scenario, the effect of mass resolution is further magnified, as shown in \Fig{fig:SummaryPlots_WvZ_DetecComparison}.
+This is especially true in the case of $p_T$ = 5~TeV where the improved calorimeter granularity results in a drastic improvement on the mass resolution.
 A key question, to be discussed further in \Sec{sec:conclusions}, is whether the performance gains seen in the F1 and F2 configurations are sufficiently dramatic to justify their application in a future multi-purpose detector.